donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 commands ++= Seq(mkdirCmd)
 ```

 You're free to choose which suits your particular situation better.
-Whichever way you go, you will need a `Parser[Mkdir]` to handle the command line arguments so let's look at defining one!
+Whichever way you go, you will need a `Parser[MkdirCommand]` to handle the input.

 ## Grammar Time